M3SOulu/soccminer/README.md

 Install the dependencies.
 - srcML installation - Install the appropriate srcML client corresponding to your OS (Linux/Windows). https://www.srcml.org/#download

-- soccminer dependencies - Install the soccminer dependencies.
+- Installing soccminer will install the dependencies and then the soccminer package. \

-$ pip3 install -r requirements.txt

 $ pip3 install soccminer

 # Usage from commandline
-Usage: python3 bin/main.py '/usr/local/repositories_for_analysis/' 'java' 'comment' 'False' 'nolog'
+Usage: python3 bin/main.py -input /usr/local/repository_for_analysis/ -level comment

-positional arguments:
+Options:
-- inp          - Defines the input to the tool.
-Can be 'local_dir' containing project repositories as sub-directories or 'Git Repo URL'
+- input          - Defines the input to the tool. (**Mandaory argument**) Can be 'local_dir' containing project repositories as sub-directories or 'Git Repo URL'.

 - language      - The programming language of the project, for now only java project are handled by SoCCMiner

-- mining_level  - Defines the mining/project entity loading level.
+- level  - Defines the mining/project entity loading level.
 Can be,
   - 'comment' to mine/load basic comment info
   - 'comprehensive_comment' to mine/load comprehensive comment attributes
   - 'project' to mine/load project attributes)
   - 'all' (for project and comprehensive attributes)
-  - NOTE: While loading entities with load_project input argument set to True, SoCCMiner expects the same mining level with which the project was mined.
+  - **NOTE:** While loading entities with load_project input argument set to True, SoCCMiner expects the same mining level with which the project was mined.

-- load_project  - If True, loads project entities from the mined entities directory containing the soccminer serialized json files.
+- direct_load  - If True, loads project entities from the mined entities directory containing the soccminer serialized json files.
                    If False, mines source code projects for comments, source code entities and their attributes according to the mining level input

 - log           - Defines the logging level.
-Can be one of nolog(NOLOG), info(INFO), debug(DEBUG)
+Can be one of nolog(NOLOG), info(INFO), debug(DEBUG).
+                **NOTE:** Enabling log creates very huge file log file for huge source code repositories.
+Enable it for debugging after ensuring enough disk space is available.

 # Usage from API